 Welcome to the Silver Mesa Science Fair!
 This packet contains general rules and guidelines to assist you in your research.
-The rule packets are separated as follows: K-3rd, 4th, and 5th grade.
+The rule packets are separated as follows: K-4th, and 5th grade.

-K- 3^{rd} grade students will get the opportunity to present their projects to judges.
-The 4th and 5th grade projects will be judged and the top two projects in each grade will be awarded.
-A judging rubric will be made available for 4th and 5th grade participants.
+K-5th grade projects will be judged and the top projects in each grade will be awarded.
+A judging rubric will be made available.

 As 5th grade students are the only ones that can progress to the district and regional fairs, the requirements are more rigorous and in full compliance with the University of Utah Science and Engineering Fair (USEF) rules.
-Note to fifth grade students: Silver Mesa will be advancing finalists projects to the Canyons School District Science Fair.
+Note to fifth grade students: Silver Mesa will be advancing finalists projects to the Canyons School District Science Fair on February 1-2.
 PRIOR to 5th grade students beginning a science fair project, they need to complete the University of Utah Science and Engineering Fair Safety Paperwork.
 Please print the form from the PTA website.